VHC Veterinary Nurses

 5 cats, 2 dogs

-Why did you want to become a Veterinary Technician?
+Why did you want to become a Veterinary Nurse?

 Growing up on a farm in central Kansas, it was the most exciting day when the vet came to work cattle!
 I grew up helping the veterinarians on our farm and thoroughly enjoyed my time in 4H showing horses and cattle.
 Although I was very musical through my school years, I chose veterinary nursing, specifically academia, due to the opportunity to teach the veterinary students and nurses.
 I love the science of the vocation, the fact that I’m able to help the animals and their owners are perks of the job!